xatornet/Jellyfin-for-Tizen-Compiling-Script/README.md

 This script is mainly to ease the compilation of Jellyfin for Tizen on Windows computers.

+I'm currently using Jellyfin-Web from branch 10.8.z as the main branch won't work properly.

 Everything gathered inside the script has been extracted from the main Jellyfin-Tizen's Github.
 Please check it out as this script could become obsolete soon.
 (check them out here -> https://github.com/jellyfin/jellyfin-tizen/wiki/Build-on-Windows )